-With authorization of the superintendent or his designee, a trained dog, under the supervision of a specially trained law enforcement officer may be used for an inspection on or within school property or school buses to detect the presence of controlled substances.
+It is a violation of school policy to possess, distribute, or be under the influence of any controlled substances during school hours, on school property, or at any school-sponsored event.
+Information received from other students, teachers, or citizens of the community may be used to determine the actual presences of controlled substances.
+With authorization of the superintendent or their designee, a trained dog, under the supervision of a specially trained law enforcement officer may be used for an inspection on or within school property or school buses to detect the presence of controlled substances.

-When a controlled substance is detected, the administration will follow the procedures outlined below:

-"Any student who, when under the authority of the school district, has alcohol or illegal drugs in his possession, or is deemed to be under the influence of alcohol or illegal drugs, or is engaged in the distribution or sale of alcohol or illegal drugs or attempt thereof, shall be suspended from school, as provided in the school board policy on Student Rights and Responsibilities (#227).
+When a controlled substance is detected, the administration will follow the procedures outlined below: "Any student who, when under the authority of the school district, has alcohol or illegal drugs in his possession, or is deemed to be under the influence of alcohol or illegal drugs, or is engaged in the distribution or sale of alcohol or illegal drugs or attempt thereof, shall be suspended from school, as provided in the school board policy on Student Rights and Responsibilities (#227).
 School authorities shall turn over all evidence and/or information relative to such incidence of alcohol or illegal drug activity to appropriate police or juvenile court officials for disposition and investigation."